 Just one simple instruction: combine the ingredients using a whisk, fork, or spoon.
 And tada!

-Feel free to give it a taste test and adjust the seasoning accordingly to really make this recipe your own, and you’re done!🥳
+Give it a taste test and adjust the seasoning accordingly to really make this recipe your own, and you’re done!🥳

 Want to Elevate Your BBQ Mayonnaise?